smwindecker/holepunch_rladies/README.md

 In the presentation, I demo’d this workflow with the following steps of code, that prepared this repo.
 First, you write a description file.
 Holepunch finds the packages you use without you having to troll through and specify them.
-We can see in ours that it has added rmarkdown, knitr, and tinytex, which are needed to knit ‘my\_brilliant\_paper’.
+We can see in ours that in addition to ggplot2 it has added rmarkdown, knitr, and tinytex, which are needed to knit ‘my\_brilliant\_paper’.

 ``` r
 holepunch::write_compendium_description()
 ```

-I filled in my project name and description in the description file itself.
+After it was created, I filled in my project name and description in the description file itself.
 Next, we use this description file to write up a docker file.

 ``` r